 Neoconservative leader and then president George W. Bush, giving reasons for the 9/11 attacks, did not speculate about any of that, instead deploying audacious propaganda effective to this day: ‘They hate our freedoms.’
 America, according to Bush, reflected everything that conservative foreign societies and their extremists hate––to where they, at risk of an annihilating US response, will attack for that reason alone.
 This propaganda, deployed at the top level, assumed many forms once it percolated to the ground.

 Bush’s messaging has endured for decades, harnessed to provide, in 2025, motivations to attack Iran.
-The set of shifting reasons offered for the attack include the idea that Iran simply hates everything the US stands.
+The set of shifting reasons offered for the attack include the idea that Iran naturally hates everything the US stands for.
 It stresses the Islamic government’s internal—apparently ideologically intolerable—repressions and unpopularity.
-To use neoconservative language, to ‘take out’ a government over alleged unpopularity is insincere when coming from the US, where roughly 70 million people have voted for the defeated candidate in each of the last three elections.

 However, there is a workaround.
 Bush’s messaging needs a single adjustment to become truthful.
 To replace the domestic freedoms he referred to with the geopolitical freedoms the US enjoys in reality would make his statement legitimate.

 Regional populations overwhelmingly hate these freedoms.
-If mass casualties and engineered coups are exempted from institutional repercussions, those facts will not perish but instead find accommodation in violent, sectarian actors.
+If mass casualties and engineered coups are exempted from institutional repercussions, those facts will not perish but instead find accommodation in sectarian actors.
 Some of these actors have sprung directly from American prisons in Iraq, where Bush’s intervention caused a million deaths over a lie.

 These freedoms should now curtail.
-The neconservative doctrine has proved disastrous.
+The neoconservative doctrine has proved disastrous.
 However, the recent 30,000 pound bombing of a nuclear facility proves that it is still influential.
 If American adventurism is to be relegated to a berserker past, the neoconservative lobby needs an immediate counterweight.

 No ads.
 No paywalls.
 No corporate control.